panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 ---
 title: "Type checking in JavaScript: typeof and instanceof operators"
-description: "How to perform type checking in JavaScript using typeof and instance of operators."
+description: "How to perform type checking in JavaScript using typeof and instanceof operators."
 published: "2020-11-24T12:00Z"
 modified: "2020-11-24T12:00Z"
 thumbnail: "./images/cover-2.png"